dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

   This is the second part in which we generate our terrain and learn how to push blocks.
 toc: true
 readTime: true
-tags: ["rust", "terminal", "game development", "tutorial"]
+tags: ["rust", "terminal", "game development", "tutorial", "randomness"]
 showTags: true
 hideBackToTop: false
 header: assets/header.jpg